 — Mike Rubin, as taken from SPIN Greatest Hits: 25 Years of Heretics, Heroes, and the New Rock’n’Roll

 [This story was originally published in the September 1994 issue of SPIN.
-In honor of SPIN’s 30th anniversary, we’ve republished this piece as part of our ongoing “30 Years, 30 Stories” series.]
+We originally republished this piece as part of our ongoing “30 Years, 30 Stories” series in honor of SPIN’s 30th anniversary, and are resurfacing it for Woodstock’s 50th.]

 “Well it’s 1969 OK / All across the U.S.A. / It’s another year for me and you / Another year with nothin’ to do…” — The Stooges, “1969”